PeteGabriel/FunctionalScala/README.md

 ## 1 - Pure functions

-A pure functions is a function with _no side effects_ other than compute a result given its inputs.
+A pure function is a function with _no side effects_ other than compute a result given its inputs.

 ```scala
 def intoString(n: Int): String = "".format(n)